StochasticBiology/hypercube-hmm/README.md

 Plotting
 ------

 `bubble_plots.py` summarises the outputs of the various experiments using `hyperhmm.cpp` as bubble plots.
-As written, this draws on the pre-computed outputs in the `Plot files/` directory. `bubble_plots_simple.py` does this plotting for the example case using the freshly generated data.
+As written, this draws on the pre-computed outputs in the `Plot files/` directory. `bubble_plots_arg.py` does this plotting for any given case (including the example case using the freshly generated data) with a command-line argument giving the output file label to process: `python3 bubble_plots_arg.py simple1` for example.

-`cube-pfg.R` produces hypercube visualisations and probabilistic feature graphs from the outputs. `cube-pfg-simple.R` does this for the example case.
+`cube-pfg.R` produces hypercube visualisations and probabilistic feature graphs from the outputs. `cube-pfg-arg.R` does this for any given case (including the example case) with a command-line argument giving the output file label to process: `Rscript cube-pfg-arg.R simple1` for example.

 References
 =====